Home > Destinations > North America > USA > Washington State > Seattle > Walking Tours > Walking Tour 1

 10. Starbucks

 That's right, years ago this narrow space, at 1912 Pike Place (tel.
 206/448-8762), was the only Starbucks in the world.
 Unlike today's Starbucks, this espresso bar has no tables or chairs; it's strictly a grab-it-and-go spot.
-Since you've already been on your feet for a while and still have a lot of the market to see, you may want to stop in and order a grande mocha to see you through the rest of your walking tour.
+Because you've already been on your feet for a while and still have a lot of the market to see, you may want to stop in and order a grande mocha to see you through the rest of your walking tour.
 Also be sure to notice how different the mermaid here looks compared to today's official logo.
+By the way, this was not the first Starbucks; it had been in a previous location before moving to the market.

 How about a little something tasty to go with that mocha?